conda/ceps/cep-????.md

 Some general considerations:

-- The version or build string of a virtual package MAY be overridden by the value of `CONDA_OVERRIDE_{NAME}` environment variable, with `{NAME}` being the uppercased name of the virtual package.
+- The version or build string of a virtual package MAY be overridden by the value of `CONDA_OVERRIDE_{NAME}` environment variable, with `{NAME}` being the uppercased name of the virtual package (excluding the leading underscores).
 Many exceptions apply so please observe the details in the section below.
 - The build string MAY be zero (`0`).
 Some exceptions apply.
 See below.
 - When the tool used a fallback default value instead of a computed one, it SHOULD also inform the user of that choice and its possible override options (e.g. `CONDA_OVERRIDE_{NAME}` variables, CLI flags, configuration file, etc).